Ep 8 – Replacing Urea with Biology? The Science Behind BioN

-In this episode of Where Inches Matter, host Allan Percy takes us deep into the hidden mechanics of soil health and why compacted soil could be
+In this episode of Where Inches Matter, host Allan Piercy takes us deep into the hidden mechanics of soil health and why compacted soil could be

 Not all soil tests are created equal and the advice you are being given maybe connected to someone also wanting to sell you fertiliser.
 In